Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • Equipment needed: Food is typically baked, either covered or uncovered, within a preheated oven.
 You’ll usually place the food on a tray or dish to bake, but you can also leave it on the wire oven racks.

 • How temperature is maintained: An oven will heat to a set temperature using metal heating coils.
-Make sure that your oven has had the time to reach your desired temperature before placing any food inside.
+Make sure that your oven has had time to reach your desired temperature before placing any food inside.
 When an oven’s doors are opened, heat will escape quickly.
 Resist the urge to open your oven door after placing the food inside.

 • Example dish: People often bake potatoes, casseroles, or brownies in the oven.